Hospital-grade, fully in-bra

 If you fall between sizes, we recommend sizing down.
 If you measure larger than 25mm, we recommend applying a baby-safe lubricant to your nipple (to prevent any rubbing), and then trying our 27mm flange to see if it’s comfortable.

 Yes!
-You can purchase The Willow Fit Check and book a virtual sizing session with a Sizing Specialist.
+You can purchase The Willow Perfect Fit Bundle and book a virtual sizing session with a Sizing Specialist.
 They can help you measure your nipples, evaluate your flange fit if you’re unsure about it, and answer any questions you have about how to optimize comfort and output.
 You’ll also receive a Flange Fit Bundle with additional flanges and inserts to try.
 (Remember, we recommend sizing one hour before or after feeding to avoid swollen tissue — so try to keep that in mind when booking time for your session!)

 Yes!
 Depending on when you were sized by an LC, you may have experienced swelling after delivery or during the end of your pregnancy.
 Sizing is key to optimal output and comfort, so it’s important to revisit your measurements to ensure they’re accurate for the stage that you’re in.